 The first trick is to have a good software clear-out.
 Remove any apps that you no longer use.
 Apps take up storage space, and freeing up space makes it easier for iOS to operate.

-Note that we're talking about deleting the apps from the device entirely, not just closing them down (by double-tapping to open the multitasking bar, then swiping up on the app you want to close).
+Note that we're talking about deleting the apps from the device entirely, not just closing them down (by double-tapping the Home button - or doing a long swipe up on a 2018 iPad Pro - to open the multitasking bar, then swiping up on the app you want to close).

 Deleting apps that you no longer use has a notable effect on iOS - especially if you have limited storage available because it will free up space.

 If you're looking to delete multiple apps, there's a quicker and easier way than deleting each one individually.
-Tap Settings > General > Storage & iCloud Usage.
+Tap Settings > General > iPad Storage.
+You'll see a graph of your usage, a couple of recommendations, then a list of apps organised by the amount of storage they take up.

 Here's a guide on how to delete iPad apps.